codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-Classes-831c.md

-Let's imagine we have 3 paragraphs of texts and we want the middle one to look differently, it should look like a "quote" with a bigger font size, a lighter color and a small shift on the right.
+Let's imagine we have 3 paragraphs of texts and we want the middle one to look different, it should look like a "quote" with a bigger font size, a lighter color and a small shift on the right.

 How can we achieve it using CSS ?